Morus Zero Portable Clothes Dryer Review For RV & Travel Use

 For one or two people who don’t make a lot of dirty laundry, the Morus portable dryer pared with a small washing machine like the Black+Decker (click to view on Amazon) could be a better option than a full sized washer and dryer.

-You can do laundry more often, it’s easier to sort colors when you’re only doing small loads, and you don’t have to wait more than a week to build up enough dirty clothes build up a full load of laundry.
+You can do laundry more often, it’s easier to sort colors when you’re only doing small loads, and you don’t have to wait more than a week to build up enough dirty clothes to build a full load of laundry.

 Moisture Output